 Would you please with a website with a pink background and red text?
 Of course not, because you can’t read its content.
-Designing a typography for mobile should not force you to get sidetracked in a bid of doing something creatively.
+Designing typography for mobile should not force you to get sidetracked in a bid of doing something creatively.
 Mobile typography is based on usual principles and standards which you follow while designing a traditional website.

-However, it is important to pay attention on the amount contrast one plans to implement for desktop and mobile devices.
+However, it is important to pay attention to the amount of contrast one plans to implement for desktop and mobile devices.
 Try to understand the context your website is being viewed on mobile devices.
 For example- the majority of people tend to browse websites on the move.
-This place can be anything- a bus stop, a sunny garden, movie hall, or anything that matters.
+This place can be anything- a bus stop, a sunny garden, a movie hall, or anything that matters.
 This implies the importance of higher screen brightness as users aren’t browsing under a controlled environment like home or office.
-That is why it is critical for designers to understand the significance of using better contrast to allow mobile users access their website effectively under a variety of conditions.
+That is why it is critical for designers to understand the significance of using better contrast to allow mobile users to access their websites effectively under a variety of conditions.
 Gather.ly website is a great working example that showcases how a great contrast can be achieved.
-Its text on black shadowy background looks quite amazing and highly readable.
+Its text on the black shadowy background looks quite amazing and highly readable.

-Also, avoid making fonts too large or too short to make a logical use of available space on mobile devices.
+Also, avoid making fonts too large or too short to make logical use of available space on mobile devices.
 Do not force users to zoom your content and then read it.
 Alignment is yet another important aspect you need to take care of.
 Make sure you don’t unnecessarily experiment with alignment and keep it as natural as possible.
-The reason why I am saying this because people normally have habit of reading text from left to right; and any kind of unexpected change can make them feel annoyed immediately.
+The reason why I am saying this is because people normally have a habit of reading text from left to right, and any kind of unexpected change can make them feel annoyed immediately.

 As we know that mobile devices have a limited amount of space available, it is crucial to plan the placement of your fonts in a way so that they don’t consume a lot of space.
 Also, avoid squeezing the characters to give your page a clean and readable appearance.
 Designers need to strategically deal with the spacing issue if they seriously want to give their design an edge on mobile devices.
-They can choose to increase the length of margin to make the text fit gracefully on the screen.
+They can choose to increase the length of the margin to make the text fit gracefully on the screen.
 Mobile users can happily scroll sideways, but definitely mind looking at tightly packed fonts.

 In mobile typography, it’s hard to ignore the importance of screen width.
 Screen width includes both horizontal as well as vertical width.
 Designers must avoid using large fonts because they eventually end up occupying a lot of space.
 Large texts also cause breaks which isn’t a nice practice to ensure a quality reading experience.